Maths

 Key Stage 4

-At Key Stage 4 we prepare pupils for the AQA GCSE exam and therefore our whole curriculum has the AQA syllabus at its core.
-We continue to work through coloured stages until the end of Year 10 and in Year 11 pupils are given the finishing touches, including plenty of past paper practice.
+At Key Stage 4 we prepare students for the AQA GCSE exam and therefore our whole curriculum has the AQA syllabus at its core.

 KS4 Foundation Maths Curriculum Map